moby/moby/CONTRIBUTING.md

 ### ...but check for existing issues first!

 Please take a moment to check that an issue doesn't already exist documenting your bug report or improvement proposal.
-If it does, it never hurts to add a quick "+1" or "I have this problem too".
-This will help prioritize the most common problems and requests.
+If it does, don't be afraid to chime in with your own use cases and/or design ideas.

 ### Conventions